Pete's Walks - Watlington Hill, Cookley Green and Pishill (part 1)

 View over the Oxfordshire Plain from the large pasture

-After about a third of a mile I reached the corner of the pasture, where I rejoined the Ridgeway as it made its way to Ewelme Park.
-Here I again left the National Trail and turned left on a bridleway along a tarmac drive.
+After about a third of a mile I reached the corner of the pasture, where I went over a stile and turned left, rejoining the Ridgeway as it made its way to Ewelme Park.
+I turned left in the farmyard here, then after a few yards I again left the National Trail and turned left on a bridleway along a surfaced drive.
 I passed a row of estate cottages on my left and a couple of paddocks on my right, before turning right on a woodland path, initially close to the edge of the second paddock.

 The Ridgeway, heading towards Ewelme Park